Christoph Hellmyr, Janneke HilleRisLambers, Jim Clark

 121.999 W, 45.844 N

 The Wind River Experimental Forest, north of the Columbia River River Gorge and part of Gifford Pinchot National Forest, has been studied by the USFS since 1908.
 With one exception, plots occupy the slopes of an ancient volcano, with substrates consisting of weathered aa lava, including many large boulders, and steep terrain.
-Old growth stands in this moderate, winter-precipitation climate support the the iconic Pacific Northwest species, including Pseudotsuga menziesii, Tsuga heterophylla, Abies amabilis, and Thuja plicata.
+Old growth stands in this moderate, winter-precipitation climate support the the iconic Pacific Northwest species, including Pseudotsuga menziesii, Tsuga heterophylla, Abies amabilis, Thuja plicata, and Pinus monticola.

 The WREF site visit began with a stop at the NEON domain office in Vancouver Washington and discussions with the Ben Vierra, who explained that tree censuses are scheduled several years in the future.
 Christoph and Jim were joined by Janneke for two of the sampling dates.